winitzki/scall/tutorial/programming_dhall.md

 A recursive definition of a type constructor is not of the form `T = F T` but of the form `T a = F (T a) a`, or `T a b = F (T a b) a b`, etc., with extra type parameters.

-For this to work, the structure functor `F` must have one more type parameter than `T`.
+For this to work, the pattern functor `F` must have one more type parameter than `T`.

 For example, consider this Haskell definition of a binary tree with leaves of type `a`: